mui/material-ui/docs/pages/blog/material-ui-is-now-mui.md

 ## The origin

-Material-UI [started](https://www.text-em-all.com/blog/material-ui-the-internet-found-our-ui-project) as a React implementation of the Material Design guidelines in 2014.
+Material UI [started](https://www.text-em-all.com/blog/material-ui-the-internet-found-our-ui-project) as a React implementation of the Material Design guidelines in 2014.
 The goal was simple, to empower React developers to use Material Design.
 The community [loved it](https://news.ycombinator.com/item?id=8582439) and was craving for more, so we kept building.